LeoFades/COS30082_Bird_Species_Classification/README.md

 Refer to training.ipynb for source code

+Several strategies are explored, including data augmentation, transfer learning with frozen and unfrozen layers, regularization techniques such as dropout and weight decay, and learning rate tuning during fine-tuning.
+The training and validation performances are analyzed across epochs to identify overfitting trends, and a confusion matrix is used to further investigate misclassifications.
+The final objective is to achieve a balanced model with improved validation accuracy while minimizing the gap between training and validation performance.

 Due to size reasons, the model is not uploaded to GitHub but to HuggingFace where you can try out the model right away.